ZenanXing/BioCurve-Analyzer/README.md

 ### Instructions with examples

 To use the app properly, please ensure that your data is in a tidy format with the columns in the right order.
+To generate the tidy format, you can use [Tidy-Buddy](https://github.com/ZenanXing/Tidy-Buddy.git), another Shiny app we developed.
 We have included two datasets from our previously published paper as examples, which you can download for reference.
 The detailed tutorial for the app is available [here](./Tutorial.pdf).

 ### Help